![]() |

 -

-You can buy SailRail train & ferry tickets to the isle of Man online at www.raileurope.com.
+In theory, you can buy SailRail train & ferry tickets to the isle of Man online at train operator website tfw.wales.

-This can sell SailRail tickets between Douglas Isle of Man and any station in Britain, one-way or return, in either direction.
-Sometimes it struggles, if so don't panic, either book by phone or buy separate rail and ferry tickets online.
+On a good day, this can sell SailRail tickets between Douglas Isle of Man and any station in Britain, one-way or return, in either direction.

 Tickets must be collected at most mainland railway stations, but they can't be collected on the Isle of Man.
 If you're on the IoM, book by phone or in person Ferry Travel Shop in the Sea Terminal at Douglas.